Ashford University Accreditation

 The accreditation process is designed to build a culture of evidence, promote a commitment to institutional improvement, validate institutional integrity, and provide feedback that improves the accreditation process itself.

-Accreditation is a key indicator of educational quality and ensures that you are going to receive a quality education.
+Accreditation is a key indicator of educational quality and ensures that students are going to receive a quality education.

 To learn more, contact: